 \proof{Proof.} Consider an optimal policy $\pi^*$ for \fullyadaptive.
 For each agent $a \in \A$, we denote as $X_{a}$ the random variable which takes value $1$ if $a$ is matched in $\pi^*$ and $0$ otherwise.
 We denote by $Y_{a}$ the random variable which takes value $1$ if $a$ is matched to an opposite agent that was processed before $a$ in $\pi^*$ and $0$ otherwise.
 We denote by $Z_{a}$ the random variable which takes value $1$ if $a$ is matched to an opposite agent that was processed after $a$ in $\pi^*$ and $0$ otherwise.
 Clearly, we have $X_{a} =Y_{a}+Z_{a}$.
 Given this notation, observe that $\sum_{i\in \C}Y_{i}=\sum_{j\in \S}Z_{j}$ and $\sum_{j\in \S}Y_{j}=\sum_{i\in \C}Z_{i}$.
 Let $\Ma_{\pi^*}$ be the number of matches obtained by $\pi^*$ which is given by

 Let us define a feasible (randomized) one sided adaptive policy $\pi_{\C}$ that processes customers first.
 We will couple this policy with $\pi^*$.
 In particular, $\pi_{\C}$ offers exactly the same assortment as $\pi^*$ whenever $\pi^*$ processes a customer.
-If $\pi^*$ processes a supplier before finishing all customers at some time, then $\pi_{\C}$ does not process any agent at that time but just simulates the choice of the supplier so that $\pi^*$ and $\pi_{\C}$ follow the same decision tree.
-Note that $\pi_{\C}$ is a randomized policy because of the simulation.
+If $\pi^*$ processes a supplier before finishing all customers at some time, then $\pi_{\C}$ does not process any agent at that time but just simulates the choice of the supplier so that $\pi^*$ and $\pi_{\C}$ follow the same decision tree.\footnote{Recall that every policy can be described by a decision tree where each node corresponds to the \emph{current state} and the edges represent each possible \emph{action}.
+A policy then follows this decision tree (starting at the initial state, i.e., the root of the tree) and may either deterministically or stochastically decide the next action at each node.} Note that $\pi_{\C}$ is a randomized policy because of the simulation.